Targeting cardiac fibrosis with next generation RNA therapeutics

 Introduction

 The aim of FIBREX is developing a novel, highly innovative and close to clinical readiness noncoding RNA (ncRNA)-based antisense oligonucleotide therapeutic for the treatment of heart failure (HF) derived from cardiac fibrosis.
-HF is the most common cause of morbidity and mortality with pressing social and economic burden.
+HF is the most common cause of morbidity and mortality with a pressing social and economic burden.

 Background